+The Annenberg Foundation Trust at Sunnylands created its Adolescent Mental Health Initiative to synthesize and disseminate scientific research on the prevention and treatment of mental disorders in adolescents.
 The Initiative creates books and Web materials for adolescents on topics including depression, bipolar disorder, anxiety, schizophrenia, and suicide prevention.
 CopeCareDeal is administered with the assistance of the Annenberg Public Policy Center at the University of Pennsylvania.

 2011 marks the 75th anniversary that many would prefer to forget: of the first lobotomy in the US.
 It was performed by an ambitious young American neurologist called Walter Freeman.
 Over his career, Freeman went on to perform perhaps 3,000 lobotomies, on both adults and later on children.
 He often performed 10 procedures or more a day.
-Perhaps 40,000 patients in the US were lobotomised during the heyday of the operation – and an estimated 17,000 more in the UK.
+Perhaps 40,000 patients in the US were lobotomized during the heyday of the operation – and an estimated 17,000 more in the UK.